Ahimsa: non violent eating

 Yoga teaches us that to live in harmony we can incorporate proper exercise (yoga postures), proper breathing (pranayama), proper relaxation, meditation, positive thinking and a non violent vegetarian diet.
 Due to modern day factory farming and even 'free range/cage free' treatment of animals, which often leads to suffering and death in the animals involved, in most cases now a vegan (no dairy) diet is the least harmful.
 Eating in a way that aligns with our values of compassion and sustainability is apart of yoga, just as much as the yoga asanas (postures) are and other aspects of the lifestyle (serving humanity, meditation, positive thinking and proper relaxation).
 Living in a conscious way that does not harm or use animals for food, entertainment or in any way that creates suffering to others brings more harmony to ourselves and the world around us.

 This book focuses on non violent aspects of eating, living and being in the world.
 It includes:

 Jnana Yoga (the yoga of knowledge and wisdom): read about current vegan and animal rights news and related issues

-Bhakti Yoga (the yoga of devotion and love): learn how animals love their babies, want to live and fear and feel pain just like humans
+Bhakti Yoga (the yoga of devotion and love): animals love their babies, want to live and fear and feel pain just like humans

-Karma Yoga (the yoga of selfless service): learn how to take direct action to help reduce suffering in animals, humans and the earth
+Karma Yoga (the yoga of selfless service): take direct action to help reduce suffering in animals, humans and the earth

 Some recipes from Ahimsa: nonviolent eating